doge-university/doge-university.github.io/_pages/admissions.md

 DOGE University welcomes applications from international students.
 We provide support with visa processing and English proficiency requirements.
 Please refer to our international admissions guidelines for more details.

-For further information, please contact our admissions office at admissions@dogeuniversity.edu.
+For further information, please contact our admissions office at admissions@doge.edu.kg.